-The leader should stress to the employee that if s/he chooses to take a concern outside Trust, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.
+It should stressed to the employee that if they choose to take a concern outside Trust, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.